 Poor posture.
 Slumping or slouching when you sit or stand, especially when using a computer for a long time.

 Pressure on the spinal nerves from problems such as a herniated disc.

 Osteoarthritis from the breakdown of protective cartilage that cushions your facet joints in the spine.
 Often caused by the discs degenerating that results in the vertebrae grinding and wearing down.

 Myofascial pain or muscular irritation of your connective tissue that protects and covers a muscle or group of muscles.
 This is often caused by overuse or deconditioning of these muscles.

 How can I treat mild to moderate upper and middle back pain?

-If you have mild to moderate upper and middle back pain, in most cases, you’ll be able to manage it at home.
+If you are looking for back pain solution to treat mild to moderate upper and middle back pain, in most cases, you’ll be able to manage it at home: